 - Data scientists are in high demand.

 Nowadays, data science is the key topic that is rapidly consuming the majority of enterprises.
 Additionally, since there are few professionals in the field and the need for data scientists is growing daily, big businesses prioritize hiring as many of them as possible.
+This sytem can also be added with Power BI integrations which can add a great deal of value to organizations, allowing for data analysis and reports.
 As a result, the US Bureau of Labor Statistics anticipates significant growth in the data science industry, with many occupations increasing by 28% by 2026.
 As a result, there will soon be positions available for more than 11.8 million data scientists, only in the US, to explain the 28% rise.

 - Job stability